 In some cases, symptoms result from migrating vascular thrombosis (ie, Trousseau syndrome) occurring in at least two sites.
 Leukemoid reactions, characterized by the presence of immature white blood cells in the bloodstream, are usually accompanied by hypereosinophilia and itching.
 These reactions are typically observed in patients with lymphomas or cancers of the lung, breast, or stomach.
 Cryoglobulinemia may occur in patients with lung cancer or pleural mesothelioma.

 Itching is the most frequent paraneoplastic cutaneous manifestation.
 Herpes zoster, ichthyosis, flushes, alopecia, or hypertrichosis also may be observed.
-Acanthosis nigricans and dermic melanosis are characterized by a blackish pigmentation of the skin and usually occur in patients with metastatic melanomas or pancreatic tumors.
+Acanthosis nigricans and dermic melanosis are characterized by a blackish pigmentation of the skin and usually occur in patients with abdominal cancers, especially gastric neoplasms and adenocarcinomas.

 Endocrine symptoms related to paraneoplastic syndromes usually resemble the more common endocrine disorders.
-Cushing syndrome, accompanied by hypokalemia, very high plasma ACTH levels, and increased serum and urine cortisol concentrations, is the most common example of an endocrine disorder linked to a malignancy.[20, 21, 4, 22] Many tumors (eg, small cell cancer of the lung) can produce Cushing syndrome via ectopic production of ACTH or ACTH-like molecules.
+Cushing syndrome, accompanied by hypokalemia, very high plasma ACTH levels, and increased serum and urine cortisol concentrations, is the most common example of an endocrine disorder linked to a malignancy.[21, 22, 5, 23] Many tumors (eg, small cell cancer of the lung) can produce Cushing syndrome via ectopic production of ACTH or ACTH-like molecules.